-Help BACK Education
+Help Back Education

-Help BACK Education by Building A Classroom for Kiryowa
+Building A Classroom for Kiryowa

 Here’s a snapshot of what we have achieved together so far…

-- 5 new classrooms constructed
+- 6 new classrooms constructed

 “Girls are more likely to miss out on school than boys and this is accentuated more among disadvantaged, rural families.
 Poor, rural girls are forecast to be the slowest to have school places, with Unesco projecting it will take until 2086.
 It means that the five-year-olds who are now missing out on beginning school will be grandmothers before universal primary education is achieved.”